ezst036/OpenCheckIn/readme.md

 [**How to deploy to Python Anywhere**](https://www.youtube.com/watch?v=E5zA6UqCwZ0)

-In this video we will make a copy of Open Check In and make a proper configuration so that your secure copy can be accessed from any place.
+In this video we will make a copy of Open Check In and make a proper configuration so that your secure copy can be accessed in the cloud from any place.

-Deploying your own copy of Open Check In to the cloud has the appearance of being way more challenging than it actually is.
+Deploying your own copy of Open Check In has the appearance of being way more challenging than it actually is.
 Feel free to send me a message for help.

 [**How to create new users**](https://www.youtube.com/watch?v=KqjULRvxC-c)